 While the debate goes on, Hetch Hetchy remains a relaxing and often-overlooked corner of the park – much to the delight of hikers and backpackers who prefer less touristy experiences.

-Although there are relatively few visitors to Hetch Hetchy, you’ll find most of them along this trail.
+Although there are relatively few visitors to Hetch Hetchy, you’ll find most of them along the trail to Wapama Fall.
 Start by hiking across the O’Shaughnessy Dam then turn east along the shore of the reservoir.
 The gently rolling terrain has excellent views of the water and eye-catching Kolana Rock, which towers roughly 2,000 feet above.

 After 2.5 miles (4.0 km), you’ll reach the Wapama Falls Bridge with an up-close view of the lowest section of Wapama Falls.
 For most of the year the waterfall offers a refreshing shower or cooling mist along with an amazing view.
 But during peak spring flow, the thundering waterfall can wash over the bridge making it dangerous to cross.
 People have died after being swept off the bridge and onto the rocks below.
 Use good judgment and stay safe.

 Most people turn around here anyway.
 But if you still have energy, continue past the bridge to Rancheria Falls.
 As a 13.4-mile (21.4 km) round-trip hike, Rancheria Falls gets fewer day-hikers than Wapama Falls but is a popular backpacking stop.
 Rancheria Falls itself is a series of whitewater cascades that crashes through a narrow canyon on its way to the reservoir.
 There are many places to stop and enjoy views of the rushing water before turning around to return to your car.